dixie-chick/PyBer_Analysis/README.md

 # PyBer_Analysis
 Python using matplotlib and Pandas in Jupyter Notebook

 ## PyBer Launch - Introduction
 This analysis for ride sharing platform, Pyber, writes Python using Pandas Library and Matplotlib in Jupyter Notebook to visualize how weekly fares across city types (Urban, Suburban and Rural) differ.
 This code and the visualtizations can be refactored to view differences of rides by city type, number of riders by city type, and number of drivers by city allowing PyBer to improve access to ride sharing services and determine affordability by city type.

-First analysis shown by the PyBer code showcase the relationshp btw type of city and number of drivers and riders and percentage of total fares by rider, driver and type of city

-charts showcase relationshp between the type of city and number of drivers and riders as well as percentage of total fares of riders and drivers by type of city
+The entire project consisted of two analyses Pyber and Pyber_Challenge broken down below.

 ## Devlopment
 ### if you fail to plan, you plan to fail
+There's _alot_ of data!
+A quick data scan followed by writing out goals of the project helps stay organized.

+### Analysis 1
-In the first analysis [Pyber.ipyng](http://localhost:8888/notebooks/PyBer_Analysis/Pyber.ipynb) an exploratory analysis ran through some very large csv data files
+In the first analysis [Pyber.ipyng](http://localhost:8888/notebooks/PyBer_Analysis/Pyber.ipynb) an exploratory analysis ran through some very large csv data files.

-DataFrames were merged alongside groupby(), .count(), .sum(), .mean, to understand average fares, total rides, and total drivers by city type
+Then, DataFrames were merged alongside groupby(), .count(), .sum(), .mean, to understand average fares, total rides, and total drivers by city type

 ```
 #Sum of fares for each city type